magnifiques/magnifiques/README.md

   #### -For Frontend I've used: ReactJS, Styled-Components, Font-Awesome And Fuse.js.
   #### -For Backend: Firebase for, 1.
-Storing information about meta-data and data related to movies and tv-shows. and 2.
+Storing information related to movies and tv-shows. and 2.
 Sign-In and Sign-Up features.

 <!--